incentivebeats/pso-backup-saves/README.md

 Small local backup script for Phantasy Star Online saves.

 Technically works for anything, but this was built with PSO and Linux in mind.
-I assume this will work fine on macOS as well, but I have no idea how if this works on Windows.
+I assume this will work fine on macOS as well, but I have no idea how or if this works on Windows.

 It backs up: